 When a small issue develops like a clogged drain, or even something larger like a roof replacement, you probably have someone trusted that you call to make the fix.
 However, if something unusual happens, who should you contact?

 A restoration contractor has specific skills to deal with disaster-level issues.
-HighBridge Construction has the ability to act as a restoration contractor or a renovation contractor, or both, depending on the nature of your issues.
+HighBridge Construction has the ability to act as a restoration contractor or a contractor for complete house renovation in Ottawa, or both, depending on the nature of your issues.

 What is a restoration contractor?